Evaluating a Sales Assessment Vendor

-#1.
-The assessment is a sales-specific multi-measurement test, which measures a salesperson’s ability to hit quota.
+- The assessment is a sales-specific multi-measurement test measuring a salesperson’s ability to hit quota.

-#2.
-The vendor designed the assessment to measure salespeople (in sales situations) and it asks questions in a sales context, not a social context.
+- The vendor designed the assessment to measure salespeople (in sales situations), and it asks questions in a sales context, not a social context.

-#4.
-You can get a copy of the test’s “technical manual,” and it contains a “predictive validation” study.
+- You can get a copy of the test’s “technical manual,” which contains a “predictive validation” study.

-#6.
-You can use the assessment to benchmark your top/bottom sales performers and can use this data to assess candidates.
+- You can use the assessment to benchmark your top/bottom sales performers and use this data to assess candidates.

 The Ultimate Question – Can This Salesperson Hit Quota?

 As a business owner, sales consultant, and interim Sales VP, I am responsible for the salespeople I hire.
 My success lives or dies with their ability to hit or exceed quota.
 Some people ask, “Can this sales candidate do the job?”

 I think 50% of the time the “can they do the job” question allows mediocre, underperforming salespeople in the door.
 They can get by and do OK in the position, but I want salespeople who can thrive!
 I prefer to ask, “Can this person hit or exceed quota?”
 After all, why are you hiring a salesperson in the first place?

 I wish I could tell you there is one magic sales assessment that does everything for everybody… but I can’t because it doesn’t exist.